How to Make a Natural Shower Gel using Surfactants

 Before you start formulating, ensure your workspace and utensils are thoroughly sanitised, and wear your personal protective equipment—gloves, apron, and any other necessary gear.
 It’s crucial to follow Good Manufacturing Practice (GMP) throughout the process.

 Weigh your glycerine, sclerotium gum and xanthan gum in a beaker.
-Use a glass rod to combine them This is phase A of your formulation.
-Set it aside, allowing the gums to fully disperse in the glycerine.
+Use a glass rod to combine them.
+Set the mixture aside, allowing the gums to fully disperse in the glycerine.
 This step is crucial for achieving a smooth texture and preventing any clumping later on.

 In a separate beaker, blend all the surfactants together- caprylyl/capryl glucoside, cocamidopropyl betaine and decyl glucoside.
 Add the grapefruit essential oil and stir slowly with a glass rod until there are no streaks in the liquid and wait for it to turn translucent.